chef/chef-web-docs/chef_master/source/resource_examples.rst

 ..
 To install a package:

 The **bff_package** resource is the default package provider on the AIX platform.
-The base **package** resource may be used, and then when the platform is AIX, the chef-client will identify the correct package provider.
+The base **package** resource may be used, and then when the platform is AIX, the Chef Infra Client will identify the correct package provider.
 The following examples show how to install part of the IBM XL C/C++ compiler.

 Using the base **package** resource: